trentnsmith/frolf-today-app/README.md

 # Frolf Today

-An app that allows a user to search for disc golf courses by zipcode, and also be able to view the location of the courses searched on a map.
+An app that allows a user to search for disc golf courses by zipcode in the great state of Nebraska, and also be able to view the location of the courses searched on a map.

 Link to live app: https://frolf-today-app.now.sh/